pedromessetti/pedromessetti/README.md

    <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/a/a7/React-icon.svg/2300px-React-icon.svg.png" alt="React Logo" width="30px" align="center"> Projects
 </h3>

+- <a href="https://patio-antico.vercel.app">Patio Antico</a> - Web application for a restaurant

-- <a href="https://treino-react.vercel.app/">Gym Organizer</a> - React application to organize your gym trainning
+- <a href="https://treino-react.vercel.app/">Gym Organizer</a> - Web application to organize your gym trainning

-- <a href="https://estudos-do-dia.vercel.app/">Studys</a> - React application with cronometer to organize your studies schedule
+- <a href="https://estudos-do-dia.vercel.app/">Studys</a> - Web application with a to do list and a cronometer to organize your studies schedule

 - <a href="https://alura-space-psi.vercel.app/">Alura Space</a> - Gallery with space images